ADHD Jobs to Avoid: Worst jobs for ADHD-er in 2024

 According to Dr. Lenard Adler, a renowned psychiatrist and director of the Adult ADHD Program at NYU Langone Health, untreated ADHD in adults can lead to a higher frequency of job changes or job losses than those without the disorder.

-Sponsored, keeps our community free.
-Therapy Helpers does not accept money for reviews.
+Ad, keeps our community free.
+The perspectives presented on this website are genuinely our own and we do not accept money for reviews.

-Fill out a brief questionnaire and get matched with an experienced therapist online in as little as 48 hours.
+Fill out a brief questionnaire and get matched with an experienced therapist online in as little as 24 hours.

-✓ $80 off through Therapy Helpers
+20% off your first month through Therapy Helpers

 Worst Careers for ADHD with A Lot of Repetitive Tasks